 A clinical assessment will be made of the patient’s fitness to participate and they will be accorded rights to have a companion in any meetings, as necessary, and suitable adjustments will be made to the process to facilitate the patient’s involvement with due regard to any physical or mental impairment or vulnerability.
 In these cases the Responsible Medical Officer (RMO) should be consulted regarding whether the patient can consent and is the capable of taking part.

 The RMO will consider:

-Independent Advocacy will have a role if the patient wants in providing support.
+Independent Advocacy will have a role in providing support if the patient wishes.

 Patients should not be named in any correspondence being sent to staff due to patient confidentiality.
-Initials can be used or the patient can be referred to as, for example, patient X.
+The patient can be referred to as, for example, patient X.

-The Investigating Officer will write to the employee inviting them to attend an Investigative Interview, stating clearly the allegations/complaints made against them, that it is in accordance with the Disciplinary Policy and Procedure, and that they have the right to be represented at the interview.
+The Investigating Officer will write to the employee inviting them to attend an Investigative Interview, stating clearly the allegations/complaints made against them, that it is in accordance with the Disciplinary Policy and Procedure, and that they have the right to be accompanied by a Trade Union/Professional Organisation Representative or a colleague, friend or relative not acting in a legal capacity at the interview.
 The individual will be given at least 5 working days notice of an Investigative Interview.

 The extent of investigation required will vary from case to case, but what is important is that the investigation is sufficiently detailed to enable the essence of the allegations to be put to the employee and to enable the employee to provide a meaningful response.

 It may also be useful to consider some of the following Do’s and Don’ts.
 These may appear to be common sense, but will also serve as a useful reminder of what is expected of the Investigating Officer in this formal situation